 Sandia National Laboratories, CaliforniaCoordinator: Tracy Vogler

 Sandia is a multiprogram science and engineering laboratory operated for the Department of Energy (DOE) with major facilities at Albuquerque, New Mexico, and Livermore, California, and a test range near Tonopah, Nevada.
-Since its formation over 60 years ago, Sandia has established itself as a major research and development center with responsibilities for nuclear weapons, arms control, energy, the environment, economic competitiveness, pulsed power sciences, inertial confinement fusion, basic sciences and other areas of national importance.
-Sandia employs about 8300 staff with about 60% in scientific and technical positions.
+Since its formation more than 60 years ago, Sandia has established itself as a major research and development center with responsibilities for nuclear weapons, arms control, energy, the environment, economic competitiveness, pulsed power sciences, inertial confinement fusion, basic sciences and other areas of national importance.
+Sandia employs about 8,300 staff with about 60 percent in scientific and technical positions.

 Pulsed Power Sciences

-The mission of Sandia’s Pulsed Power Sciences is to perform high energy density physics (HEDP) experiments for stockpile stewardship and develop the basic science of HEDP while delivering a high-yield inertial confinement fusion (ICF) capability for application to weapons effects, weapons physics, and energy production.
-The Pulsed Power Sciences center operates the Z Facility that is the world’s largest pulsed power generator.
-This facility is capable of delivering 20-26 million amperes peak current, 2-3 million joules electrical energy, and an electrical pulse width of 100-400 nanoseconds.
+The mission of Sandia’s Pulsed Power Sciences is to perform high energy density physics (HEDP) experiments for stockpile stewardship and develop the basic science of HEDP while delivering a high-yield inertial confinement fusion (ICF) capability for application to weapons effects, weapons physics and energy production.
+The Pulsed Power Sciences center operates the Z Facility, the world’s largest pulsed power generator.
+This facility is capable of delivering 20 million to 26 million amperes peak current, 2 million to 3 million joules electrical energy, and an electrical pulse width of 100-400 nanoseconds.
 Other large facilities operated by the pulse sciences center include the 100 TW Z-Beamlet laser and the PW Z-Petawatt laser.
-We team with universities, industry, international partners, and other DOE laboratories.
+We team with universities, industry, international partners and other DOE laboratories.

 Pulsed Power Sciences Research Emphasis:

-- Develop, diagnose, and characterize x-ray and isentropic compression sources that provides dynamic material characterization over a broad range of stress states and strain rates that include investigations into equation of state, phase boundaries, and constitutive properties
+- Develop, diagnose, and characterize X-ray and isentropic compression sources that provide dynamic material characterization over a broad range of stress states and strain rates that include investigations into equation of state, phase boundaries and constitutive properties

-- Diagnose and model HEDP environment in targets driven by intense x rays
+- Diagnose and model HEDP environments in targets driven by intense X-rays

 - Validate driver and target requirements for z-pinch-driven high-yield ICF concepts